Brewers vs. Astros Player Props Betting Odds

-Player prop betting options for Yordan Alvarez, Christian Yelich and others are available in the Houston Astros-Milwaukee Brewers matchup at American Family Field on Monday, starting at 7:40 PM ET.
+Sportsbooks have listed player props for Yordan Alvarez, Christian Yelich and others when the Houston Astros visit the Milwaukee Brewers at American Family Field on Tuesday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!